IntersectMBO/lsm-tree/doc/final-report/final-report.md

 queue depth 1 and at least 100 k IOPS at queue depth 32, as measured by the `fio` I/O benchmarking tool.
 We have interpreted this specification such that it refers to `fio` running on one core and using direct I/O, where the latter ensures that we measure actual SSD hardware performance.
-The appendix *[SSD benchmarking script]* shows the `fio` script that we have used for determining SSD performance.
+The subsection *[SSD benchmarking script]* in the appendix shows the `fio` script that we have used for determining SSD performance.

 All our performance results are for Linux only.
 This is not a deficiency, since the performance requirements concern only Linux, while the functional